Chesapeake Bay Retriever in an Apartment

 Can a Chesapeake Bay Retriever live in an apartment?
 This is a challenging combination — high energy and large size mean your Chesapeake Bay Retriever will need extensive daily exercise outside the apartment.
 Not ideal but possible with dedicated effort.

-With a typical weight of 55-80 lbs and lifespan of 10-13 yrs, the Chesapeake Bay Retriever requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 55-80 lbs and lifespan of 10-13 yrs, the Chesapeake Bay Retriever has specific care needs shaped by its genetics and build.
 Below you'll find the key information organized by topic.

 Space Requirements